-- Bladder Dysfunction in adults - Chronic Migraine in adults - Limitations of Use: Safety and effectiveness have not been established for the prophylaxis of episodic migraine (14 headache days or fewer per month) in seven placebo-controlled studies. - Spasticity in patients two years of age and older - Limitations of Use: has not been shown to improve upper extremity functional abilities, or range of motion at a joint affected by a fixed contracture. - Cervical dystonia in adults - Primary axillary hyperhidrosis in adults that is inadequately managed with topical agents - Limitations of use: - Safety and effectiveness for hyperhidrosis in other body areas have not been established.
+- Bladder Dysfunction in adults - overactive bladder and detrusor overactivity associated with a neurologic condition - Chronic Migraine in adults - Limitations of Use: Safety and effectiveness have not been established for the prophylaxis of episodic migraine (14 headache days or fewer per month) in seven placebo-controlled studies. - Spasticity in patients two years of age and older - Limitations of Use: has not been shown to improve upper extremity functional abilities, or range of motion at a joint affected by a fixed contracture. - Cervical dystonia in adults - Primary axillary hyperhidrosis in adults that is inadequately managed with topical agents - Limitations of use: - Safety and effectiveness for hyperhidrosis in other body areas have not been established.
 Weakness of hand muscles and blepharoptosis may occur in patients who receive treatment for palmar hyperhidrosis and facial hyperhidrosis, respectively.

-Patients should be evaluated for potential causes of secondary hyperhidrosis (e.g., hyperthyroidism) to avoid symptomatic treatment of hyperhidrosis without the diagnosis and/or treatment of the underlying disease - Safety and effectiveness have not been established for the treatment of axillary hyperhidrosis in pediatric patients under age 18
+Patients should be evaluated for potential causes of secondary hyperhidrosis (e.g., hyperthyroidism) to avoid symptomatic treatment of hyperhidrosis without the diagnosis and/or treatment of the underlying disease

-- Blepharospasm and strabismus associated with dystonia, including benign essential blepharospasm or VII nerve disorders in patients 12 years of age and older. - Pediatric Detrusor Overactivity associated with a Neurologic Condition
+- Safety and effectiveness have not been established for treatment of axillary hyperhidrosis in pediatric patients under age 18 - Blepharospasm and strabismus associated with dystonia, including benign essential blepharospasm or VII nerve disorders in patients 12 years of age and older. - Pediatric Detrusor Overactivity associated with a neurologic condition - Temporary improvement in the appearance of moderate to severe platysma bands associated with platysma muscle activity in adult patients.